-Strongly agree Slightly agree Neither agree nor disagree Slightly disagree Strongly disagree Don't know The FCA is communicating with firms, to the extent that it can, on the process of preparing to exit the EU 0 0 The FCA is communicating with firms, to the extent that it can, in relation to changes to regulations during and after the Brexit process The FCA is engaging effectively with firms to understand and shape their contingency planning 0 there anything else the C's withdrawal from the E , within its powers a and in line with its remi it, ahead of the
+Strongly agree Slightly agree Neither agree nor disagree Slightly disagree Strongly disagree Don't know The FCA is communicating with firms, to the extent that it can, on the process of preparing to exit the EU The FCA is communicating with firms, to the extent that it can, in relation to changes to regulations during and after the Brexit process The FCA is engaging effectively with firms to understand and shape their contingency planning

+Q17.
+Is there anything else the FCA should be doing, within its powers and in line with its remit, ahead of the UK's withdrawal from the EU?